agrifooddatacanada/OCA_package_standard/README.md

 This section outlines the different sections of published documentation for each overlay.
 Each header MUST be present in a publically documented overlay description and if a section is left empty include the phrase "Intentionally left empty" to indicate it is not a mistake.

 **Title**: _overlay name_ by _community name_ - v _version_ (e.g. Ordering by ADC - v1.0)

+**Community grouping**: _"community/community_name/extension/vX.X" where community_name is the name of the community and versioning MUST follow semantic versioning_.

 **Authors**: _overlay author names_